Windows OS Hub

 2. BUILTIN\Remote Management Users — AccessAllowed

-So, to let a user to connect to a remote machine through WinRM, it’s enough to be a member of the built-in local group of administrators or Remote Management Users security group (this group is created by default starting from PowerShell 4.0).
+So, to let a user connect to a remote machine through WinRM, it’s enough to be a member of the built-in local group of administrators or Remote Management Users security group (this group is created by default starting from PowerShell 4.0).
 This group also has access to WMI resources via management protocols (e.g., WS-Management)

 A user can be added to the group using Computer Management snap-in: